 How to Enlarge a Picture in Adobe Photoshop

-Images can always scale down without losing quality, but it is the enlarging that is tricky.
-The fact is that when enlarging the image quality, the computer is creating new pixels for the image.
-This means that the computer program is guessing how to appropriately fill in the gaps between the pixels provided in the photograph.
+Images can always scale down without losing quality.
+But it is enlarging photos that is tricky.
+When enlarging images, the computer creates new pixels for the image.
+This means the computer program is guessing how to appropriately fill in the gaps between the pixels provided in the photograph.

-Now, you should look at your image with 100% zoom (View > 100%).
-This view will give you a rough idea of what your image will look like at that size.
+- Now, you should look at your image with 100% zoom (View > 100%).
+This view gives you a rough idea of what your image will look like at that size.
 Look for signs of pixelation.
 If you start to see the small squares that make up the image, you have gone too far and will notice this in the final print.

-You can sharpen your image if your enlarged image looks good but is a little soft on the defining lines around subjects.
+In the enlarged image, you can sharpen your image if the defining lines around the subjects look a little soft.
 To do this, follow this guide on how to sharpen an image.

 How to Enlarge a Picture in Adobe Lightroom